jinndi/WGDashboard-sing-box/README.md

       - wgd_net
 ```

-- In the 3x-ui web interface, create an inbound of type `mixed` without a password, for example using port `10800`.
+- In the 3x-ui web interface, create an inbound of type `mixed` without a password, for example using port `10800`

-- Set the `PROXY_LINK to`: `socks5://3xui:10800`
+- Set the `PROXY_LINK` to: `socks5://3xui:10800`

-- If you are using Caddy (`wgd-caddy` service), set the `PROXY` variable in its service as a comma-separated list, for example: `3xui:2053/<secret-path>`.
+- If you are using Caddy (`wgd-caddy` service), set the `PROXY` variable in its service as a comma-separated list, for example: `3xui:2053/<secret-path>`

-- Finally, configure outbounds and routing in 3x-ui according to your needs.
+- Finally, configure outbounds and routing in 3x-ui according to your needs

 ## 🌐 Hosts